wasnertobias/zap/docs/api.md

 HTTP POST: Add new project package

 **Kind**: inner method of [<code>REST API: user data</code>](#module*REST API* user data)
-<a name="module_REST API_ user data..httpPostUnifyAttributesAcrossEndpoints"></a>
+<a name="module_REST API_ user data..httpPostShareClusterStatesAcrossEndpoints"></a>

-### REST API: user data~httpPostUnifyAttributesAcrossEndpoints()
+### REST API: user data~httpPostShareClusterStatesAcrossEndpoints()

-HTTP POST: Unify all Attributes configuration into one presentation.
+HTTP POST: Unify all Attributes / Command states if a certain cluster is enabled on more than one endpoint.

-1. In Zigbee world, the Attribute configuration is a global singleton entity.
+1. In Zigbee world, the Attribute / Command configurations is a global singleton entity.
+   If one cluster is enabled by more than 1 endpoint, the attribute states (on/off) should be identical across each endpoint.
    To emulate the global singleton entity, this function ensures Attribute changes are applied to all endpoint specific attribute fields.
+   When unify event is triggered, this function will align all shared Attribute/Command states to the first matching entry from beginning of the endpoint list.
 2. (native case in ZAP) In Matter, the Attribute configuration are endpoint specific.

-**Kind**: inner method of [<code>REST API: user data</code>](#module*REST API* user data)
-<a name="module_REST API_ user data..httpPostUnifyClustersAcrossEndpoints"></a>

-### REST API: user data~httpPostUnifyClustersAcrossEndpoints()

-HTTP POST: Unify all Clusters configuration into one presentation.

-1. In Zigbee world, the Clusters configuration is a global singleton entity.
-   To emulate the global singleton entity, this function ensures changes 1 cluster are applied to all endpoint specific cluster fields.
-2. (native case in ZAP) In Matter, the Cluster configuration are endpoint specific.

 **Kind**: inner method of [<code>REST API: user data</code>](#module*REST API* user data)
 <a name="module_REST API_ admin functions"></a>